Remember Me (Coco song)

-"Remember Me" is a song from the 2017 animated Pixar film Coco, written by Robert Lopez and Kristen Anderson-Lopez.
+"Remember Me" is a song from the 2017 animated Disney/Pixar film Coco, written by Robert Lopez and Kristen Anderson-Lopez.
 The song is performed variously within the film by Benjamin Bratt, Gael García Bernal, Anthony Gonzalez, and Ana Ofelia Murguía.
 Miguel and Natalia Lafourcade perform a pop version of the song that is featured in the film's end credits.
 Carlos Rivera recorded a cover version of the song, titled "Recuérdame" for the film's Spanish-language soundtrack album.
 It won Best Original Song at the 90th Academy Awards in 2018.
+The song was performed live by Gael García Bernal and Federico Ramos on guitar.

-This song was featured in ABC's 2020 television special The Disney Family Singalong: Volume II.
+This song was featured in ABC's 2020 television special The Disney Family Singalong: Volume II performed by Christina Aguilera, Miguel and Mariachi Divas de Cindy Shea.

 Context

 The song is used in a variety of contexts throughout the film.
-It is known as Ernesto de la Cruz's (Benjamin Bratt) most popular song written by his music partner Héctor Rivera (Gael García Bernal), and is first introduced in a mariachi arrangement, as a plea from Ernesto to his fans to keep him in their minds even as he tours in other places.
-It then appears as a lullaby from Héctor to his daughter Coco (which reveals that song was written for her), when he has to travel far as a traveling artist.
-It is then used as a nostalgic song to connect an older Coco (Ana Ofelia Murguía) to an earlier time in her life and to reunite Miguel (Anthony Gonzalez) with his great-grandmother.
-It then appears in a pop version played during the end credits, sung by singers Miguel and Natalia Lafourcade.
+It was known as Ernesto de la Cruz's (Benjamin Bratt) most "popular" song.
+The song was originally written by his partner Héctor Rivera (Gael García Bernal), and was first introduced as a mariachi arrangement, as a plea from Ernesto to his fans to keep him in their minds even as he tours in other places.
+It next appears as a lullaby from Héctor to his daughter Coco.
+It is then used as a nostalgic song to connect an older Coco (Ana Ofelia Murguía) to an earlier time in her life and is sung by Coco and her great-grandson Miguel (Anthony Gonzalez).
+It finally appears in a pop version played during the end credits, sung by singers Miguel and Natalia Lafourcade.

 The piece is the "tie that binds multiple generations in the shared love of music".